A Timeline of Viral Corporate Branding Triumphs: The Rollercoaster Ride of Logos and Laughs

 How does Apple’s approach compare to alternatives?

-What obstacles might arise with Apple’s approach?
+What challenges might arise with Apple’s approach?

 The premium pricing model, a part of Apple’s consistent brand positioning, could limit its reach among worth-conscious consumers.